-- A. Identify the following geographic tools: maps, globe, map elements, diagrams, photographs, map keys and cardinal directions - B. Identify the continents and oceans
+- A. Identify the following geographic tools: maps, globe, map elements, diagrams, photographs, map keys and cardinal directions - B. Recognize continents and oceans

-- Explain the characteristics and purposes of different geographic representations. - Use and make maps to identify and locate familiar places or objects within the state and country. - Make a three-dimensional representation of a room in his/her house. - Name the seven continents and four oceans on a map and globe.
+- Explain the characteristics and purposes of different geographic representations. - Use and make maps to identify and locate familiar places or objects within the neighborhood and community. - Distinguish between continents and oceans on a world map.